swei5/michigan_notes/EECS-484/14 Joins.md

 ![[Pasted image 20240323220739.png|500]]

-Then, for each bucket (partition), we can do a nested loop join:
+Then, assume each partition fits in memory, for each bucket (partition), we can do a nested loop join:

 ```javascript
 forEach r in buckets_R: